touilleMan/outside-in-tdd/README.md

   store it...
 Defer some of it?
 - The account itself shoud not know how the transaction is stored ⇒ repository pattern
-- Dans le TU on mocke le TransactionRepository, pas dans l'acceptance test.
+- Dans le TU on mocke le `TransactionRepository`, pas dans l'acceptance test.

 ### Print statement